RoboJackets/constitution/pub/SGA_Constitution.md

 ****

 Officers will be selected whenever a position needs to be filled or a new position is created.
+Officer candidates must meet the requirements established in Article IV, Section 1.
 Elections will be conducted as follows:

 1. All organization members must be notified at least one (1) week in advance of the start of acceptance of nominations for a new officer.